 We believe that the evolving nature of transnational terrorism necessitates a joint transatlantic approach and updated security strategies that rest on 21st-century means, technology and alliances.
 In the wake of the attacks in France, Belgium and Germany, the public criticism of counter-terrorism failures has reached a new pitch, increasing political pressure for the reform of European and transatlantic counter-terrorism cooperation.
 The key problem this report addresses is that of intelligence and personal data sharing and its operationalisation at the domestic as well as transnational level.
 Although many intelligence agencies have been at the centre of counter-terrorism efforts since 9/11, this report recognises that as terrorism is fundamentally viewed as a crime in both Europe and North America, law enforcement is increasingly at the centre of better transatlantic counter-terrorism cooperation.
 Our approach is not to recommend new top-down institutions or bureaucracies.
 This report advocates a continuous build-up of capacities and capabilities to address existing problems by implementing best practises already utilised in some nations, through existing institutions and innovative technologies.

 Within the area of executive practice, the GIRI offers four key bottom-up practical solutions to address the evolving threat of terrorism, such as:

 – the establishment of a permanent Core Transatlantic Counter-Terrorism Hub;

 -the introduction of Operational Case-Based Task Forces;

 – creation of a single search interface enabling real-time information exchange;

 – finally the launch of a transatlantic Counter-Terrorism Centre of Excellence.

 The GLOBSEC Intelligence Reform Initiative (GIRI) is strategically guided by the Honorary Steering Committee consisting of:

-Lord John Reid, former Secretary of Defence and Home Secretary of United Kingdom.
+- Lord John Reid, former Secretary of Defence and Home Secretary of the United Kingdom.